quixio/quix-docs/docs/platform/tutorials/currency-alerting.md

 * Don't worry if the logs only show "_Listening to Stream_" initially—remember that the Threshold service only writes a message to the `currency-rate-alerts` topic when the threshold has been crossed.
 * This means that the `currency-rate-alerts` stream might be empty for a short while.
-* Depending on your threshold, it might take a couple of minutes for messages to start coming through (depending on you threshold)
+* Depending on your threshold, it might take a couple of minutes for messages to start coming through.

 You've now completed the tutorial.